Values and Honesty

 - Ask permission to record classes, meetings, or private conversations.

-- Report online bullying or harassing to the Dean of Students immediately.
+- Report online bullying or harassing behavior to the Dean of Students immediately.

-Students should recognize that community members have varying degrees of comfort with their words and images being posted online; students should consider others’ privacy and exercise discretion when capturing and sharing material.
-(In this vein, wearable computing devices such as Google Glass and Memoto are prohibited.)
+Students should recognize that community members have varying degrees of comfort with their words and images being captured and/or posted online; they should consider others’ privacy and exercise discretion when capturing and sharing material.
+In this vein, wearable computing devices, hidden cameras, and other devices designed for surreptitious recording are prohibited.
+Students operating remotely controlled or automated cameras (e.g. GoPros, helicopters, timelapses, etc.) should exercise special care to protect the privacy of others.

 Theft—including using others’ possessions without their prior permission—is a major rule violation at Deerfield.
-Students must be clear on this standard and recognize that the unauthorized use of someone else’s information, DVDs, clothes, bicycle, etc. is considered theft.
+Students must be clear on this standard and recognize that the unauthorized use of someone else’s information (including login credentials), clothes, bicycle, etc. is considered to be theft.

 Open Flame, Fire Safety Equipment